Jeunesse Sportivo Alep

-Al Jalaa is the club with the largest number of titles in Syria and is the holder of the first Syrian basketball successes at the international level.
-Al-Jalaa has supplied the Syria men's national basketball team with many great players throughout its history.
+Jeunesse Sportivo Alep is the club with the largest number of titles in Syria and is the holder of the first Syrian basketball successes at the international level.

 History

-Jeunesse Sportivo Alep (Shabibeh), later known as Jalaa SC, was established under the name of the Catholic Youth Club and its headquarters was in Al-Aziziyah district.
+Jeunesse Sportivo Alep was established under the name of the Catholic Youth Club and its headquarters was in Al-Aziziyah district.
 They managed to win the Syrian Basketball League for 23 consecutive years from 1956 until 1978.
 They also won 9 Syrian Basketball championships in this period.

 They participated in the FIBA European Champions Cup in 6 times: 1958 (second round), 1970–71 (first round), 1971–72 (withdrew), 1972–73 (withdrew), 1975–76 (first round), and 1978–79 (quarterfinals group stage).
 However, they failed to secure any single win in all their matches in the competition.

-They won the first Arab Club Championship in 1978, when they beat Orthodox BC at home in Aleppo.
+The club which became known as Jalaa Sporting Club won the first Arab Club Championship in 1978, when they beat Orthodox BC at home in Aleppo.

 After 1979, there was a retreat from the positions, as the main rival of the Al-Ittihad SC club was the best basketball club in the country until the first half of the 1990s.
 The club therefore worked with juniors and youth.

 In 2005, the team returned in excellent form by winning the Syrian Basketball Cup.
 In the following 2006 season, after defeating the cup triumph and participating in the SBL final, the team qualified for the FIBA Asia Champions Cup, where they reached the final in which they lost to Fastlink BC.

 Al-Jalaa won the Syriatel Cup (Al-Jalaa International Championship) in 2005 after defeating the Lebanese Sagesse SC in the final and achieved runner-up in the Dubai International Championship 2007.

 In the 2007 season, the club managed to win the domestic league and the cup and reach the final of the WABA league, where they lost to Saba Battery 79-82.
 In the same season, a team led by Sherif Azma reached the Asian Cup final, where they lost to Saba Battery 75:83.